JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Retrieves the list level index used with paragraphs.

 ```
-FUNCTION CTextPara2.GetListLevelIndex () AS LONG
+FUNCTION GetListLevelIndex () AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextPara2->lpvtbl->GetListLevelIndex(m_pTextPara2, @Value))
    RETURN Value